paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Subsec. (d)(5).
 Pub.
 L. 113–295, § 221(a)(47)(A)(iii), struck out “after October 9, 1969, and” after “some time”.

 Subsecs. (i), (j).
 Pub.
-L. 113–295, § 221(a)(47)(A)(iv), redesignated subsec. (j) as (i) and struck out former subsec. (i) which read as follows: “For purposes of this section, an obligation shall not be corporate acquisition indebtedness if issued after October 9, 1969, to provide consideration for the acquisition of—
+L. 113–295, § 221(a)(47)(A)(iv), redesignated subsec. (j) as (i) and struck out former subsec. (i).
+Prior to amendment, text of subsec. (i) read as follows: “For purposes of this section, an obligation shall not be corporate acquisition indebtedness if issued after October 9, 1969, to provide consideration for the acquisition of—

 “(1) stock or assets pursuant to a binding written contract which was in effect on October 9, 1969, and at all times thereafter before such acquisition, or